opensearch-project/documentation-website/_benchmark/user-guide/concepts.md

 A workload is a specification of one or more benchmarking scenarios.
 A workload typically includes the following:

-- One or more data streams that are ingested into indexes
+- One or more data streams that are ingested into indexes.
-- A set of queries and operations that are invoked as part of the benchmark
+- A set of queries and operations that are invoked as part of the benchmark.

 ## Anatomy of a workload